f-marquez/Module_8/README.md

     - The release date column
     - The running time column
    - The cleaned Wikipedia data is converted to a Pandas DataFrame, and the DataFrame is displayed in the ETL_clean_wiki_movies.ipynb file.

-## Deliverable 2: Extract and Transform the Wikipedia Data

 ## Deliverable 3: Extract and Transform the Kaggle data
 The extraction and transformation of the Kaggle metadata using the ETL function does the following: